Organizations faces a number of challenges in such as;

 Web services; a set of loosely coupled software components that exchange information with each other using universal Web communication standards and languages.
 The foundation is XML Extensible Markup Language.

 A collection of Web Services that are used to build a firm’s software systems constitute what is called Service-Oriented Architecture (SOA).
 SOA is a set of self-contained services that communicate with each other to create a working software application.
-Business tasks are accomplished executing a series of these services.
+Business tasks are accomplished by executing a series of these services.

 d).
 Software outsourcing